nolanlawson/webworker-postmessage-perf-test/README.md

-WebWorker `postMessage()` performance test
+Web Worker `postMessage()` performance test
 ==========

 Test to determine how much faster `postMessage()` is when using stringification.
-Three types of stringification are tested: arraybuffer, full, partial, and none.
+Four types of stringification are tested: arraybuffer, full, partial, and none.